Hahvinaash-Vijaykumarr/SFTP-Network_Security/README.md

 # 50.005 Programming Assignment 2

-This assignment requires knowledge from Network Security and basic knowledge in Python.
+This project requires knowledge from Network Security and basic knowledge in Python.

 ## Secure FTP != HTTPs